ldtteam/MinecoloniesWiki/source/buildings/barrackstower.md

 </div>
 <br>

 On the third page of the GUI you can tell the Guard which mobs to attack and which ones to ignore.
 You can also choose the priority of each mob by moving them up or down in the list.
+The default order is reverse alphabetically.

 <div class="row">
   <div class="col-sm-12 col-md">